 Let’s break it down: what's a financial plan?

-At its core, a financial plan is a roadmap for managing your finances.
 It helps you assess your current financial situation, set goals for your future, and create a plan of action to achieve those goals.

-A financial plan can be as detailed or simple as you’d like.
 A basic plan could include budget, expenses and savings, or you could take it one step further and include investment strategies, retirement or debt management plans.

 To achieve your short and long-term financial goals, it’s important to have a plan in place.